markdabe912/hybrid_cnn_vit/README.md

 ## 9 `generate_attnmaps.py` —
 **Purpose:**
 This script loads a model from a checkpoint, default is the best checkpoint and runs the generate_vit_map function in trainer.py to generate and save attention map plots for an input image.

 ### 1. **Run the Script:**
+   - requires installation of opencv and Pillow versions compatible with numpy 1.26.4.
+Note these are not included in the requirement file because of installation issues encountered.
+Please install separately before running and be aware of opencv silently upgrading numpy from 1.26.4 to numpy 2+.
    - update checkpoint path in the file if you want to use another model different from the best model
    - update test_image with the file name of the image you want to generate attention map for e.g "00000008_002.png"
    - update path to where to save the generated attention map plot.
 Default is the results folder that is on the same        level as the scripts folder